liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/00-staging-content-for-publication-intro.markdown

 production environment is accessible for most users.
 When you're finished, you can publish all your site changes at once.

-Site administrators can set up their staging enviroments locally or remotely.
+Site administrators can set up their staging environments locally or remotely.
 With Local live staging, your staging environment and live environment are hosted on the same server, whereas Remote live staging has the staging and live environments on separate servers.
-You'll learn more about the differences between these two staging environments and how to properly enable them for your portal.
+You'll learn more about the differences between these two staging environments and how to properly enable them for your Liferay instance.

 Liferay also offers the Page Versioning feature.
 This feature works with both Local Live and Remote Live staging and allows site administrators to create